Hot Sub-on-Sub Action

 That said it does reflect actual military doctrine despite the sparsity of major naval conflict since World War II.
 This is because due to the nature of water acoustics and sonar a submarine has the best chance of successfully detecting another submarine other real time methods are comparatively deaf.
-Whilst the crew of the HMS Venturer
+Whilst the crew of the Venturer

 only had paper, pencils and decent maths skills